 Where V_k represents the RV for k^th eQTL variant genotypes and $p(V_k = v)$ represents the probability that V_k takes the value v.
 This probability can be also interpreted as the population frequency of the genotype v at the k^{th} eQTL's variant locus.
-As the genotypes are discrete valued, the above formula can be computed in a straightforward way by the summation.
+These probabilities are estimated from the distribution of genotypes over all the samples.
+As the genotypes are discrete valued, the above formula can be computed in a straightforward way by the summation after the probabilities are estimated.